 There are 24 such subjects on this website.
 You can use the search function to read the devotionals and related Scriptures, view training videos, and even watch contemporary Christian music videos on the same subjects.
 Simply place your smartphone or tablet on the reading deck of your favorite cardio equipment in the gym, or prop it up in a safe place as you and a friend exercise at home, or even project it onto a smart TV through wifi or bluetooth for larger groups.

-I offer the exercises below and others only as examples of how you might physically express spiritual principles.
+I offer the applications below and others only as examples of how you might physically express spiritual principles.
 They are not magical formulas or guarantees.
 Neither are they substitutes for God’s call to gather with other believers for worship in a local church, to study His Word and pray privately, to fellowship with other Christians throughout the week, or to serve the hurting and lost.

 In the metaphor of physical fitness, consider this series as a “supplement” for your spiritual health.
 I do believe, however, that these articles and related video which simultaneously feed our spiritual, physical, and relational health can be very practical.
 After all, the Lord created each of us as a body with a spirit for relationships.
 And remember, always consult a physician before beginning any new exercise program.